Aarav238/Docker-App/commands/commands.md

 - `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d` - run the docker-compose file for the production environment
 - `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d` - run the docker-compose file for the development environment
 - Important point :- Mongo version above 5 did not support AVX support in virtual box so try to use `mongo:4.4.18` version.
+- `--no-deps  node-app ` - this `--no-deps` ignore the service you depends on , it just start the mention services. here service is `node-app`